gabrieljablonski/dgg-chat-bot/README.md

 ## Special Handlers

+There are a few special scenarios worth mentioning:

+ - The `help` command.
-There are three scenarios worth mentioning: the `help` command; a command with invalid arguments was invoked;
+ - A command with invalid arguments was invoked.
-an unknown command was invoked; a message which didn't start with the command prefix ("!" by default) was received; and a unhandled exception was raised while processing the command.
+ - An unknown command was invoked.
+ - A message which didn't start with the command prefix ("!" by default) was received.
+ - A unhandled exception was raised while processing the command.

 All of them have default implementations ([which can be reviewed here](./dgg_chat_bot/_dgg_chat_bot.py#L56)), so implementing them is not necessary.